Extra Profit Tax: An Introduction to Supplemental IPT in Hungary

 The above anomalies are just examples around the extra profit tax prepayment and extra profit tax declaration.
 Sovos submitted queries to HUTA to clarify these anomalies.
 We predict some of these anomalies will be clarified soon with the issue of an adjusted declaration form and an amended guidance.

-Still have questions about Hungary’s extra profit tax?
+Still have questions about Hungary’s supplemental insurance premium tax?
 Get in touch with our Insurance Premium Tax experts.

 Update: 11 July 2022 by Edit Buliczka